platformplatform/PlatformPlatform/README.md

 │  ├─ account-management # Self-contained system with account sign-up, user management, etc.
-│  │   ├─ WebApp         # React SPA frontend using TypeScript and React Aria Components │  │   ├─ Api            # Presentation layer exposing the API to WebApp or other clients │  │   ├─ Application    # Use Case layer containing CQRS Command and Query handlers │  │   ├─ Domain         # Business logic containing DDD aggregates, entities, etc.
-│  │   ├─ Infrastructure # Integrations for accessing external resources (e.g., database)
-│  │   ├─ Workers        # Background workers for long-running tasks and event processing
-│  │   └─ Tests          # Tests for the API, Application, Domain, and Infrastructure
-│  ├─ shared-kernel      # Reusable components for all self-contained systems │  ├─ [saas-scs]         # [Your SCS] Create your SaaS product as a self-contained system │  └─ back-office        # A self-contained system for operations and support (empty for now)
+│  │   ├─ WebApp         # React SPA frontend using TypeScript and React Aria Components │  │   ├─ Api            # Presentation layer exposing the API to WebApp or other clients │  │   ├─ Core           # Core business logic, application use cases, and infrastructure │  │   ├─ Workers        # Background workers for long-running tasks and event processing │  │   └─ Tests          # Tests for the Api, Core, and Workers │  ├─ shared-kernel      # Reusable components for all self-contained systems │  ├─ [saas-scs]         # [Your SCS] Create your SaaS product as a self-contained system │  └─ back-office        # A self-contained system for operations and support (empty for now)